 Keep in mind that this is a general recommendation, and there is no way to know the exact amount that’s best for you without a blood test.
 You may need a higher or lower amount and should speak to your doctor.

-Here are more recommendations:
+Here are more recommendations based on age:

 Dosage Recommendation for Children: